Thomas Greiss: International play

 In 2006, Greiss earned a roster spot on the German team for the 2006 Winter Olympics; at just 20 years of age, he was the youngest goaltender in the tournament.
 During the tournament, Greiss notably recorded an impressive 35-save performance against Canada.

 Greiss was again named to the German squad for in the 2010 Winter Olympics in Vancouver.

 Greiss represented Germany at the 2017 IIHF World Championship.
-While at the event, he drew controversy for liking far-right political posts on Twitter, including one comparing Hillary Clinton to Adolf Hitler.
+While at the event, he drew controversy for liking posts critical of Hillary Clinton on Twitter, including one comparing Clinton to Adolf Hitler.

 In 2021, the German Ice Hockey Federation (DEB) announced that Greiss would no longer be representing Germany at international events, following Greiss' Instagram posts about the death of controversial conservative radio personality Rush Limbaugh.

 Personal life

 Greiss' wife Brittney (née Palmer) was Miss South Dakota USA in 2014.
 Together, they have a daughter.